 At Newgrange, every student feels like they belong.
 They are provided with an individualized program, tailored to their learning needs.
 Students have varied interests and abilities, which are often realized during their time at Newgrange because they are in a safe environment, where they find academic and social success.
 Our students are well-behaved, respectful, curious, motivated, and thrive in our supportive structure and small class sizes.
 Our nurturing, family environment helps Newgrange students prepare for the real world and college with confidence.

-The Robinowitz Education Center (REC) provides high quality professional development and consulting services for educators and professionals.
+The Robinowitz Education Center provides high quality professional development and consulting services for educators and professionals.
 We offer educational evaluations to improve the educational outcomes for students who learn differently.
-The REC was founded in 1991, when the faculty and administrators at The Newgrange School recognized the tremendous need in the area to educate and empower educators, families, and especially students themselves to recognize, remediate, and celebrate cerebrodiversity*.
+The Robinowitz Education Center was founded in 1991, when the faculty and administrators at The Newgrange School recognized the tremendous need in the area to educate and empower educators, families, and especially students themselves to recognize, remediate, and celebrate cerebrodiversity*.

-While the REC is known both locally and nationally for training educators, consulting with school districts, and guiding research to practice, it is also the hub of our campus.
-The Education Center team guides curriculum development, successful instructional strategies, clinical assessments, and teacher training, all of which make the Newgrange and Laurel Schools the best in the area for students who learn differently.
-The REC’s dedication to current research and best practices ensures that the teachers at our two schools provide the best education, using the most recent evidence-based programs and methodologies available, to ensure student success.
+While we are known both locally and nationally for training educators, consulting with school districts, and guiding research to practice, it is also the hub of our campus.
+Our team guides curriculum development, successful instructional strategies, educational assessments, and teacher training, all of which make the Newgrange and Laurel Schools the best in the area for students who learn differently.
+Our dedication to current research and best practices ensures that the teachers at our two schools provide the best education, using the most recent evidence-based programs and methodologies available, to ensure student success.